Flying long-haul is never easy, let alone throwing into the challenge caring for tiny people at 38,000 feet

 Execution: You pay for what you get in the aviation world.
 When we are heading off overseas these days, even for a short trip we have an insane amount of luggage – particularly if car seats and portacots need to come into the equation.
 Even if it costs a little more, look for airports that are near to home and fly with a well-regarded airline with generous luggage limits.

-As an added bonus, most premium airlines will also have reward programs (long-haul frequent flyer miles with multiple fliers each time can quickly add up to a bonus short break for the family – check out our Pinterest page for more frequent flyer tips).
+As an added bonus, most premium airlines will also have reward programs (long-haul frequent flyer miles with multiple fliers each time can quickly add up to a bonus short break for the family).

 Disadvantages: It may well not be the cheapest option, nor will the airline you like necessarily fly to the destination that you need or at the right time of day, some of its down to scheduling rather than choice.